Pearson-Higher-Ed/elements/docs/elements/icons.md

 </div>

 If you are using Babel or other ES5-to-ES6 transpiler for your JavaScript, you may wish to change `var pe_ajax` to `const pe_ajax`.

+Remember that JavaScript's version of attribute names are camel-cased.
+If you are writing an SVG in JSX or building one in vanilla JavaScript, the `xlink:href` of HTML is called `xlinkHref`.

 ## Making decorative icons